- SCU Home Page

 The Boxing club is made up of SCU students with an interest in keeping fit, learning self defense, or training to fight competitively.
 No experience is necessary to join the club, and most of the members are new to the sport of boxing.
 For those wishing to take their skills to the next level, the competitive portion of this club participates in intercollegiate bouts, representing SCU at the regional and national level.For more information, contact the Boxing Team Captain.
 For more information, visit the BOXING TEAM WEBSITE.Team Captain: Alex Preciado - firstname.lastname@example.org

 The Cycling club has been a student group on campus for many years.
 The club includes a competitive racing team as well as a more recreational mountain biking group.
 The racing team competes in the NCCA (National Collegiate Cycling Association) against prominent teams in many Northern California races.
+Check out this HIGHLIGHT VIDEO from last years team.
 For more information, contact the Cycling Team Captain.

 The Equestrian club consists of both competing and non-competing members.
 The team competes against the schools in Zone 8 of the Intercollegiate Horse Show Association (IHSA).
 As a club, they organize group rides and on-campus events, including having the San Jose Mounted Unit visit campus.
 The team is open to any student who has an interest in horses and horseback riding.
 No experience is necessary-students must only share a passion for horses.
 For more information, visit the EQUESTRIAN TEAM WEBSITE.